Could your business benefit from peer-to-peer learning?

 In many organisations, social learning would be an up-hill battle.
 For example, where there's a very rigid hierarchy in the business with strict rules.
 Also in a business where there is very aggressive competition between peers, people might not be agreeable to sharing their own tricks and tips without some form of motivation.
 These environments don't encourage people to be open about how they work and what's successful for them, so that others can learn.

 Learn with Mobile has social learning built-in for those that want it.
 You have Administrators who can add and maintain content and set up new topics and courses, and Learners who consume the learning and progress through the courses.
-And optionally, there's a third level that sits between these; the Social Learner.
-These people can add and maintain their own content for others to learn from.
+And there's a Knowledge Base area where anyone can add and maintain content to capture and share their knowledge, and build a library for others to learn from.

 The benefits of social learning

 Social learning can build real confidence in your learners.
 Contributors know that their knowledge is valued and is being used, and learners know that what they are being taught is practical and genuinely useful in their day-to-day work.
 People who might not join in in a classroom environment are much more likely to contribute as part of an online collaboration.

 You save time.
 People don't have to wait for formal learning to start, they can pick up what they need to be productive from their colleagues.

 In addition to the learning you provide, you get a real boost to your learning library from within your organisation.
 You can monitor this content to see what's really important and productive for your learners and provide more of the same.

 And you get the fantastic side-effect of capturing the knowledge tied up in the most important part of your organisation - your people.
 You find out what they really know (and it may surprise you), and you make sure that you don't lose that knowledge when they move on.

 Learn with Mobile encourages social learning, both through the contribution of content, and the use of discussions where your learners can ask and answer questions and share experiences.